lydonjake/cs-grad-school-app/README.md

 ### Todo List

 - [ ] Convert database to SQLite
-- [ ] Embed Python and SQLite in windows executable
+- [ ] Embed Python and SQLite in Windows executable